 On July 3, 1662, famed London diarist Samuel Pepys wrote about experiencing "a gun to discharge seven times, the best of all devices that ever I saw, and very serviceable, and not a bawble; for it is much approved of, and many thereof made."
+4 The Diary of Samuel Pepys 258 (Henry B. Wheatley ed., 1893).

-Abraham Hill patented the Lorenzoni repeating mechanism in London on March 3, 1664.23 The following day, Pepys wrote about "several people . . . trying a new-fashion gun" that could "shoot off often, one after another, without trouble or danger, very pretty."
-It is believed that Pepys was referring to a Lorenzoni-style firearm in his March 4, 1664 entry, 25 and perhaps he also was in his 1662 entry.
+Abraham Hill patented the Lorenzoni repeating mechanism in London on March 3, 1664.8 The following day, Pepys wrote about "several people [] trying a new-fashion gun" that could "shoot off often, one after another, without trouble or danger, very pretty."
+7 id. at 61.
+It is believed that